Learning with Subset Stacking: LEarning with Subset Stacking

 we see that the overall prediction is a \textit{locally linear combination} of the local predictions, where the coefficient for the $j$'th predictor is $w_{j}(\vx) \beta_j$, which depends both on the proximity of the test point $\vx_{0}$ to the training subset $\mX_j$ and the associated regression coefficient of the $j$'th local model within the global predictor.
 A related interpretation stems from rewriting the above as

 which implies that the prediction for a test sample is \textit{also} a locally linear combination of $\vx_0$.
 Here, the coefficients of the linear combination are locally determined, that is, they depend on $\vx_0$.
-It is important to note that whenever linear models (\textit{e.g.}, ridge regression, Lasso, elastic net) are used for local and global learners, we obtain sample-dependent weight for each feature as in \eqref{eq: local interpretation}.
+It is important to note that whenever linear models (\textit{e.g.}, ridge regression, Lasso, elastic net) are used for local and global learners, we obtain a sample-dependent weight for each feature as in \eqref{eq: local interpretation}.
 This immediately lends itself to local explanations for the test samples.
-Consequently, after training \LESS{} with linear models one does not need to consult local interpretation methods, like the infamous SHAP and its extensions \citep{NIPS2017_7062}.
+Consequently, after training \LESS{} with linear models, we obtain feature attributions for local explanation without the need for post-hoc methods like the infamous SHAP and its extensions \citep{NIPS2017_7062}.